-- Current and full details of vaccines available, at-risk groups, schedules and testing for immunity should be sourced from the latest version of The green book online. www.gov.uk/ government/collections/ immunisation-against-infectiousdisease-the-green-book - Many countries include the hepatitis B vaccine in their universal childhood immunisation programme, and it is good practice to complete this if started. - Hep B vaccination has been included in the UK routine immunisation schedule for children since 2017.
+- Current and full details of vaccines available, at-risk groups, schedules and testing for immunity should be sourced from the latest version of The green book online. www.gov.uk/ government/collections/ immunisation-against-infectiousdisease-the-green-book

+- Many countries include the hepatitis

+B vaccine in their universal childhood

+immunisation programme, and it is

+good practice to complete this if

+started.
+Hep B vaccine is included in

+the routine immunisation schedule

+for children born from 1st August

+2017